ps/Wikipedia_Translate/README.md

 Wikipedia Translate
 ===================
-A simple Flask/MongoDB that utilizes [Wikipedia API](http://www.mediawiki.org/wiki/API:Main_page) (along with Wikipedia python library) to fetch Wikipedia translations for words/phrases.
+A simple Flask/MongoDB web app that utilizes [Wikipedia API](http://www.mediawiki.org/wiki/API:Main_page) (along with Wikipedia python library) to fetch Wikipedia translations for words/phrases.
 A dictionary translation is given on the side for comparison by [Yandex.Translate](http://translate.yandex.com/).
 For instance, have you ever wondered how the movie "[Limitless](http://en.wikipedia.org/wiki/Limitless)" is called in Polish?